Why A Plain Text Editor Is An Effective Writing Tool

 Then copy and paste the plain text into a new Word docx file and proceed with your book formatting.

-If you do this, you will minimize the background code that can cause formatting problems when you publish your ebook.
+Doing this will minimize the background code that can cause formatting problems when you publish your ebook.

 5. Copy, convert, copy, paste